hylang/hy/docs/extra/anaphoric.rst

 Usage ``(xi body ...)``

 Returns a function with parameters implicitly determined by the presence in the body of xi parameters.
 An xi symbol designates the ith parameter (1-based, e.g. x1, x2, x3, etc.), or all remaining parameters for xi itself.
-This is not a replacement for lambda.
+This is not a replacement for fn.
 The xi forms cannot be nested.

 This is similar to Clojure's anonymous function literals (``#()``).